aeon0/reactahead/README.md

 [![Dependencies](https://img.shields.io/david/udiliaInc/create-react-library.svg)]()
 [![Dev Dependencies](https://img.shields.io/david/dev/udiliaInc/create-react-library.svg)]()

-A lightweight yet powerful typahead component for react.js.
+A lightweight yet powerful typeahead component for react.js.
 Key features include:
 - no npm dependencies
 - tab through suggestions and submit with enter
 - highlighting matching word for the suggestions
-- async loading of data with variable thershold
+- async loading of data with a variable threshold
 - support for multiple groups
 - easy to use and still flexible